-The following discussion of the financial condition and results of operations of the Company for the three months ended March 31, 1997 and 1996 should be read in conjunction with the accompanying unaudited condensed consolidated financial statements and the related footnotes thereto.
+The following discussion of the financial condition and results of operations of the Company for the three and six months ended June 30, 1997 and 1996 should be read in conjunction with the accompanying unaudited condensed consolidated financial statements and the related footnotes thereto.

-This report may contain certain forward-looking statements regarding, among other things, the Company's expected results of operations, the progress of the Company's product development and clinical programs, the need for, and timing of, additional capital and capital expenditures, partnering prospects, the need for additional intellectual property rights, the need for additional facilities and potential market opportunities.
+This report may contain certain forward-looking statements regarding, among other things, the Company's results of operations, the progress of the Company's product development and clinical programs, the need for, and timing of, additional capital and capital expenditures, partnering prospects, the need for additional intellectual property rights, effects of regulations, the need for additional facilities and potential market opportunities.
 The Company's actual results may vary materially from those contained in such forward-looking statements because of risks to which the Company is subject such as risks of delays in research, development and clinical testing programs, obsolescence of the Company's technology, lack of available funding, competition from third parties, failure of the Company's collaborators to perform, regulatory constraints, litigation and other risks to which the Company is subject.
-See "Cautionary Factors Relevant to Forward-looking-Information" filed herewith as Exhibit 99 and incorporated herein by reference.
+See "Cautionary Factors Relevant to Forward-Looking-Information" filed herewith as Exhibit 99 and incorporated herein by reference.